-In today’s post you’ll find out how a grandmother of six and Burn the Fat feed the Muscle first-timer overcame depression and poor health to build muscle, get ripped and win first place in a body transformation challenge.
-Click here to see how she went from 31% to 16.5% body fat and sculpted a physique like a figure athlete…
+In today’s post you’ll find out how a grandmother of six and Burn The Fat Body Transformation Challenge first-timer overcame depression and poor health to build muscle, get ripped and win first place in the women’s division.
+Read on to see how she went from 31% to 16.5% body fat and sculpted a physique like a figure athlete…

 My name is Karen, I am 48 years young and yes, I have six grandchildren!

 I exercised on and off for most of my adult life; but during the past 5 years I struggled with ill health and various injuries and operations – including a trapped nerve in my neck that I was told I’d “just have to live with.”
 The constant pain led to a painful path of self-destruction.

 With no motivation or passion for exercise, I turned to junk food comfort eating, pain killers and hours of television per day.
 There were some days where I didn’t even bother to get dressed.
 The aches were non-stop, I was crying a lot, I felt old and worn out, and I slipped into a deep, deep depression.

 I had completely given up on exercise, eating healthy and on myself, until I ran across a few of Tom Venuto’s articles on Facebook.
 They just made sense to me!

 There was one in particular that caught my eye – it was about goal setting; and in it there was information about the 98-day Burn the Fat Feed the Muscle fitness challenge he sponsors every summer.